Who Qualifies as a Debtor

 What Counts as Process

-The second definition covers the methods creditors use to collect.
-"Process" includes execution, attachment, garnishment, replevin, sale, and any other final process issued by a court.
-It also encompasses any judicial remedy used for debt collection.
+The second term covers the methods creditors use to collect.
+"Process" includes execution, attachment, garnishment, replevin, and sale.
+It also covers any final court order or judicial remedy for debt collection.

 "Process" means execution, attachment, garnishment, replevin, sale or any final process issued from any court or any other judicial remedy provided for collection of debts.

-A.R.S. § 33-1121(2)This broad definition ensures that exempted property is protected regardless of which collection tool a creditor chooses.
-Whether a creditor tries to garnish, seize, or force a sale, the exemptions in this article apply across the board.
-Understanding these definitions provides the foundation for knowing exactly what Arizona protects from creditors.
+A.R.S. § 33-1121(2)This broad definition protects exempt property no matter which collection tool a creditor picks.
+Whether a creditor tries to garnish, seize, or force a sale, Arizona's exemptions apply.